Your 50s, a Great Age for Women

-- Your fifties are not and will never be your 20s, because by this time you feel good about everything you’ve lived and learned.
+- Your 50s are not, and will never be, your 20s.
+In fact, they can be better!
+By this time you feel good about everything you’ve lived and learned.
 There’s no need to want to be in your 20s anymore, because now you’re equipped with the armor of experience.

 - At this age you are tough and beautiful, and you feel good about who you are.

 - Another aspect to consider is that once you reach this age, true happiness comes with acceptance.